Pteraeolidia ianthina

 Pteraeolidia ianthina is a sea slug, an aeolid nudibranch in the family Facelinidae.
 It is known as a blue dragon, a name it shares with Glaucus atlanticus and Glaucus marginatus.

 Distribution

-This species is widespread throughout the Indo-Pacific.
-Recent research shows that it is a complex of more than one species.
+This species was thought to be widespread throughout the Indo-Pacific, but recent research show that it only lives in the coastal waters of East Australia.
+There is one more species in the genus Pteraeolidia, Pteraeolidia semperi, which is actually a complex of more than one species.

 Description

 Pteraeolidia ianthina, one of the most common aeolids found, is often called a "blue dragon" by Eastern Australian divers because of its close resemblance to a Chinese dragon.
-It is one of the most common aeolid nudibranchs found in Eastern Australia, and can inflict a painful sting to humans.
+It is one of the most common aeolid nudibranchs found in Eastern Australia and can inflict a painful sting to humans.

 The body color of this species is translucent tan, but the cerata, which vary from dark purple to lavender to golden brown, give the nudibranch most of its distinct color.
 Green specimens are not uncommon.